Autograder/rook/README.md

 # Rook

-This is the front end of Autograder 2.0
+This is the front end of Autograder 2.0.

 ### Development
 This app uses Docker and Docker Compose to make stuff nice and easy.
 First, download Docker desktop onto your computer.
 It's a React app that communicates to the backend with Axios, all running behind an NGINX server/load balancer.

+I recommend you use Visual Studio Code to work on this (and the backend).
+You can download it <a href="https://code.visualstudio.com" target="_blank">here</a>.
+Once it's installed, the plugins that will be helpful for this repository are Docker, TSLint, and ESLint.
+Other suggested plugins are vscode-icons and Visual Studio Intellicode.

 To start developing: `docker-compose up --build -d`